apache/nuttx-apps/graphics/traveler/tools/tcledit/README.txt

 Build instuctions
 =================

+  tcledit is a world editor for the traveler.
+You should be able to build it under Linux or Cygwin.
+It needs X11 and Tcl/Tk.

   At the time of 'make', you must have a valid Traveler configuration instantiated in the NuttX directory.
 This is because the build will depend on certain configurations (such as color format).